br3ndonland/udacity-fsnd-flask-catalog-server/info/server-methods.md

     sudo apt install python3.6
     ```

-  - Python 3.6 must be specified with `python3.6` when python is run.
+  - Python 3.6 must be specified with `python3.6` when python is run, or when the virtual environment is configured.

 - Install pip